peace-blaster/sdge_pandas_code/README.md

-Of course!
-Here's a basic GitHub-style README for your project:

----

 # Time-Series Heatmap Visualization

 This project provides a Dash web application to visualize a time-series dataset in a heatmap-style scatter plot.
 The dataset consists of timestamps, `data1` values (plotted on the y-axis), and `data2` values (visualized using the color intensity of the points).